This section is a step by step getting started guide.

 The download and installation of SharpCap is described here.

-2. Navigate to the folder where SharpCap has been loaded.
-Double click on the file SharpcapInstall-version-number.exe to install.
+2. Navigate to the folder where SharpCap has been downloaded.
+Double click on the file SharpcapInstall-<version-number>.exe to install.

 Tick the box to agree to the license terms and conditions and press